tafadzwagonera/dutuphp/README.rst

 Have you ever wished to query the database in PHP without writing straight SQL but using objects and methods only?
-Have you ever wished that if mysqli and PDO weren't so disparate they would have an identical interface API which could acccess the database regardless of which database access class you use and perhaps learning them wouldn't be so much of a hassle?
+Have you ever wished that if mysqli and PDO weren't so disparate they would have an identical API which could acccess the database regardless of which database access class you use and perhaps learning them wouldn't be so much of a hassle?
 If you were wishing badly for these to happen then look no further, DutuPHP is the right tool for you.

 So, what is DutuPHP?
 It's a unified, object oriented API for PDO and mysqli.
 DutuPHP supports PHP 5.3 and later versions.
 If you want to